trbll/trbll.github.io/_posts/2025-01-18-brain-state-prediction-to-memory-engineering.md

 When memories can be reimaged and relived, the past isn't just alive—it's malleable.
 When we can predict, generate realities, and modify neural states at will, the present isn't just happening—it's being actively shaped.
 The future isn't just coming—it's being engineered.

 Will we use these tools to heal trauma and expand individual and collective consciousness?
-Or will we trap ourselves within optimized artificial realities? **What kind of reality do you want to remember?
-What kind of reality do you want to relive?
-What kind of reality do you want to engineer?**
+Or will we trap ourselves within optimized artificial realities?
+What kind of reality do you want to remember?
+What kind of present do you want to engineer? **What kind of tomorrow do you want to relive?**

 [^1]: Sun, Y., Cabezas, M., Lee, J., Wang, C., Zhang, W., Calamante, F., & Lv, J. (2024).
 "Predicting Human Brain States with Transformer." <a href="https://arxiv.org/abs/2412.19814" target="_blank">arXiv:2412.19814</a>